Super-Protocol/docs/whitepaper/tee-provider.md

   <img src={require('./images/tee-provider-08.png').default} />
 </p>

-3. **AMD Secure Processor**
+3. **AMD Platform Security Processor**

-   AMD also offers the [AMD Secure Processor](http://al-tm.ru/stati/stati-po-setyam/texnologiya-amd-secure-processor-\(psp\)) technology on certain hybrid AMD processors with the ARM processor on the same chip.
+   AMD also offers the [AMD Platform Security Processor](https://en.wikipedia.org/wiki/AMD_Platform_Security_Processor) technology on certain hybrid AMD processors with the ARM processor on the same chip.
 The ARM TrustZone technology with a system-based approach to security acts as a protective "layer" for the hardware and creates a safe environment by separating the CPU in two virtual "realms".
-Important tasks are executed in the AMD Secure Processor "safe realm" while other tasks are processed in normal mode.
+Important tasks are executed in the AMD Platform Security Processor "safe realm" while other tasks are processed in normal mode.
 This helps ensure that important data and trusted applications are stored and processed securely.
 It also helps protect the integrity and confidentiality of key resources such as the user interface and service provider materials.

 <p align="center">
   <img src={require('./images/tee-provider-09.png').default} />
 </p>

-4. **ARM Confidential Computing Architecture (CCA)** ARM released a new Armv9 processor architecture based on the [ARM ](https://www.anandtech.com/show/16584/arm-announces-armv9-architecture/2)[Confidential Compute Architecture](https://www.anandtech.com/show/16584/arm-announces-armv9-architecture/2) technology.
+4. **ARM Confidential Computing Architecture (CCA)**

+   ARM released a new Armv9 processor architecture based on the [ARM ](https://www.anandtech.com/show/16584/arm-announces-armv9-architecture/2)[Confidential Compute Architecture](https://www.anandtech.com/show/16584/arm-announces-armv9-architecture/2) technology.
 CCA's goal is to get the most out of the current software stack situation, where applications running on a device need to trust the operating system and the hypervisor on which they run.
 In the traditional security model, more privileged software layers have full access to the lower layers, which becomes a problem if the operating system or hypervisor is compromised.

    CCA introduces a new concept of dynamically created "realms", which can be seen as secure containerized runtime environments that are completely non-transparent to the operating system or hypervisor.
 The hypervisor will still be used but it will focus on planning and resource allocation.
 The "realm manager" is used to control the realms.